Nissan X-Trail SUV

 The car is available with a choice of six-speed manual and CVT automatic transmission.
 Both are reasonably efficient, although unless you really need it, we'd recommend avoiding the automatic.
 You can specify your X-Trail with two or four-wheel drive as well.
 However, although the car has enough ground clearance to tackle light off-roading, it's designed primarily for the road, where two-wheel drive is sufficient – and cheaper to run.

 The X-Trail scored the full five stars in its Euro NCAP crash tests and comes with a good package of safety kit.
 Its predecessor was reliable, but we’d expect this version to be even more so.

 The Nissan X-Trail diesel engine does well to achieve reasonable economy and emissions in such a large car

 It doesn’t offer boundless performance, but the Nissan X-Trail makes good use of what it has

-Nowhere does the new Nissan X-Trail demonstrate how much it’s changed compared to the previous model than from the driver’s seat
+Nowhere does the new Nissan X-Trail demonstrate how much it’s changed from the previous model than inside

-With a seats-up capacity of 550 litres and a seats-down figure of 1,982 litres, the Nissan X-Trail’s boot dwarfs rivals’
+With a seats-up capacity of 550 litres and a seats-down figure of 1,982 litres, the Nissan X-Trail has a huge boot

-Even owner of the most basic Nissan X-Trail can rest assured they have some of the most sophisticated safety technology offered on any mainstream car
+Even owners of the most basic Nissan X-Trail can rest assured they have some of the most sophisticated safety technology